-The Chapais Biomass Facility is a wood waste-fired electricity generating facility located in Chapais, Québec with a net installed capacity of 28 MW that began commercial operations in 1992.
+The Chapais Biomass Facility is a wood waste-fired electricity generating facility located in Chapais, Québec with a net installed capacity of 28 MW that began commercial operations in 1995.
 The Chapais Biomass Facility is owned by Chapais Énergie, société en commandite ("CHESEC"), a limited partnership whose sole general partner is Chapais Électrique Limitée ("CHEL") and whose limited partners are CHEL and a wholly-owned subsidiary of CHEL.
 Northland Power Inc. provides O&M services to the facility.
-Electricity produced at the Chapais Biomass Facility is sold pursuant to a PPA with Hydro-Québec dated March 30, 1992, as amended, with an initial term ending on November 30, 2015, but which may be extended to 2020 at the request of CHESEC, subject to certain conditions, including agreeing upon a rate.
+Electricity produced at the Chapais Biomass Facility is sold pursuant to a PPA dated December 1, 2015 between CHESEC and Hydro-Québec (the "Chapais PPA") at contracted rates which expires on June 30, 2019.
+The Chapais PPA was entered into after the expiry of its original PPA on November 30, 2015.